Lucasgrse/Carbono-Calculator/README.md

 are only for this test and should not be considered real values for carbon emissions :smile:

-If you need to reset the database to its initial state, you can run `docker compose down -v`, which will erase the database and repopulate the initial values in the next start.

 ### Running the application

 You can use your IDE of choice to run the application.
 The main class is `CarbonCalculatorApplication`.
 The server will